wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-scripting/includes/2-scripting-actions.md

 The last supported scripting language in Power Automate Desktop is Python.
 Python is considered a general-purpose programming language, but it's favorable in arithmetic operations and matrix calculations.

-The **Run Python script** action accepts a Python bloack of code as input and stores the result of the implementation in the **PythonScriptOutput** variable.
+The **Run Python script** action accepts a Python block of code as input and stores the result of the implementation in the **PythonScriptOutput** variable.

 Additionally, the action creates the **ScriptError** variable that stores potential errors.